WREN 460

 • The Wren 460 was a STOL (Short Takeoff and Landing) light aircraft, manufactured until 1972, which utilized a modified Cessna 182 airframe.

-• Its unique STOL and slow-flight capabilities were achieved through four proprietary "Wren devices," including full-span double-slotted flaps, an increased wing nose radius, a nose control system, and "Wren's teeth" drag plates.
+• It achieved its exceptional slow-flight and STOL capabilities through four unique "Wren devices," including full-span double-slotted flaps, an increased wing nose radius, propeller slipstream-based nose control surfaces, and "Wren's teeth" drag plates on the upper wing.

 See a mistake?
 Contact us.